 This beautifully polished wood console from Duravit comes in many widths, even longer than 2000mm.
 It has room for two sinks to allow side-by-side toothbrushing, shaving, or makeup application with no elbows jostling for position!

 When you’re shopping for bathroom furniture like a console, don’t forget that you’ll usually have to purchase your sink, vessel, or basin separately.
 Fixtures such as supports, taps and more are often sold separately as well.
 It’s something to keep in mind as you make up your bathroom budget.

-Whichever console you choose, it’s likely to be a main focal point in your bathroom, and one of the first things you see every morning.
+Whichever console you choose, it’s likely to be the main focal point in your bathroom and one of the first things you see every morning.
 Above all, you should be guided by your tastes and desires.
-Your dream bathroom will be a reflection of your personal style, and bring you and your family joy, comfort and convenience every day.
+Your dream bathroom will be a reflection of your style and bring you and your family joy, comfort and convenience every day.